Ir directamente al contenido

 Why do premium eighths feel smoother?

-Because slow dry/cure preserves volatiles and removes harshness.
-You’re tasting craft, not shortcuts.
+Slow dry/cure preserves volatile compounds and removes harshness.
+You’re tasting craft—not shortcuts.

 What’s a quick in-store check?